 - Parents need to monitor their children’s Digital Footprint regularly

 - Patents need to have a conversation about what is online.
-They need to sit down and do a search for the child to see what information is returned.
-If it is negative then they should, where possible take it down or delete it
+Sit down and search for your child online.
+Check the results.
+If negative content is appearing, where possible take it down or delete it

 - Parents and Children need to understand the concept of Think before you Share.
-Understand the implications and far reaching effects of something before it is posted
+It helps to have a better concept of the implications and far-reaching effects of posting harmful or negative content

-- At the end of the day even with the most secure of privacy settings nothing is private on the internet if one single individual can access it.
-The terms and conditions which everyone generally just click “ACCEPT” on can mean that anything posted may be shared even without the account holders notice.
-If you post it you give away all control of it.
+- Even with the most secure of privacy settings, nothing can be considered truly private if you put it online.
+The terms and conditions everyone generally just click “ACCEPT” on, can result in content accessed by Third Parties without the account holders realising.
+If you post it, you give away all control of it.

 - Parents should teach children, the comments and posts of others can also negatively impact on them.
 Ensure permission needs to be given, before you or your child can be tagged in a post.
 Online reputation is important, care should be taken about what is posted about others you or your child online also.